The Simple Answer!

 Where traffic-control signals or signs are not in place at a crosswalk or intersection a motorist must yield the right of way to a pedestrian in the motorists’ path or so close as to be in danger.
 The motorist must slow down or stop as needed.

 In general, a motorist should stop when a pedestrian is on the motorist’s half of the roadway or is approaching closely from the opposite half of the roadway.
-Some states have very specific rules as to when a driver is allowed to proceed in this situation.
+Some states have specific rules as to when a driver can proceed in this situation.

 Duties of Pedestrians